morwarid1/morwarid1.github.io/_posts/2025-03-16-Phase6StatisticsDataInterpretation.md

 ---

+## Project: "A/B Test Performance Analysis for Marketing Campaign"

+Objectives:

+- Analyze data from a fictional A/B test (control vs variant)

+- Perform hypothesis testing using Python (scipy.stats)

+- Calculate mean, std dev, confidence intervals

+- Visualize results and make a conclusion

+- Bonus: Run regression to predict outcome based on user traits

 ## 🎯 What’s Next?

 By the end of this phase, you’ll be able to apply statistical methods to validate ideas, evaluate experiments, and build predictive models.
 In **Phase 7**, we’ll explore how to apply these concepts in a full **end-to-end capstone project**.